MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in-app.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 1. Open a web browser, and enter the URL to your Dynamics 365 instance in the following format: &lt;domain\_name&gt;.crm.dynamics.com.
-For example, <https://productvisualize.crm.dynamics.com>
+For example, `https://productvisualize.crm.dynamics.com`

 2. Enter your Dynamics 365 instance credentials, and sign in to see a list of published apps.

 3. From the list of apps, select **Product Visualize Hub**.

     ![Dynamics 365 Product Visualize Hub app](media/pv-hub-app.png "Dynamics 365 Product Visualize Hub app")

+    > [!NOTE]
+    > If you don't remember your domain name, go to [https://home.dynamics.com/](https://home.dynamics.com/) and sign in with your Dynamics 365 instance credentials.
+Select your app under **My apps**.

 ### See also